Yukon Kornelius: Debut performance

-Current status

 Yukon Kornelius played at the Belly Up in Aspen, Colorado on January 24, 2009.
 Stefan Lessard mentioned via his Twitter account that a mini tour with additional dates was in talks, but due to band members' obligations with their own respective bands, they had to put it off.

 The band played a show in Vail, Colorado on December 11, 2009.
-Amongst other songs the band covered the Dave Matthews Band song, "Halloween", with Dee Snider on vocals.
+Amongst other songs the band covered the Dave Matthews Band song "Halloween" with Dee Snider on vocals.

 Full set list from the December 11, 2009 show below: